andrei-polukhin/social-media-profiler/README.rst

 .. image:: https://user-images.githubusercontent.com/64363269/102230902-14656b80-3ef6-11eb-86b4-5e4426075750.png

-Note that, for your convenience, found profiles on Twitter, Instagram, LinkedIn and additional information from Google Search go with links, so you can go to the found profiles straight from your PDF.
+Note that, for your convenience, found profiles on Twitter, Instagram, LinkedIn and additional information from Google Search go with links, so you can visit their webpages by pressing the link in your PDF.